-The small size of the IWMC, low tonnages, and management system will limit the leachate collection and treatment options.
+The small size of the IWMC, low quantity of waste, and management system will limit the leachate collection and treatment options.
 Council will be focused on leachate minimization as the primary method of leachate management.
 It is expected that any leachate entering the groundwater will have its TSS, metals and nutrients reduced.